-This is a combination of the first and second model.
+This is a combination of the first and second models.
 A management fee is paid for all the efforts required to fill positions.
 On the other hand, a specific amount is also paid every time a position is filled.

 d.
 Cost Per Transaction

 In this case, a specific fee is charged after a process is completed.
-This process may include, candidate screening, background checks etc. These charges can either be charged on an hourly basis or on successful placement.
+This process may include candidate screening, background checks, etc. These charges can either be charged on an hourly basis or on successful placement.

 Hope this article helped you understand RPO a little better.

-If you’re looking to start an RPO of your own, and would like to chat with us about it, hit the chat bot on the bottom right and we’ll help you out!
+If you’re looking to start an RPO of your own and would like to chat with us about it, hit the chatbot on the bottom right, and we’ll help you out!